AwpData/GridWorld-Codes/README.md

 # **Setting up Gridworld**</br>
 ## **Getting the files** </br>
 Download a zip file of the Gridworld code.
-Link: [GridWorld Source Code](http://apcentral.collegeboard.com/apc/public/repository/GridWorldCode.zip) </br>
+File: [GridWorld Source Code](http://apcentral.collegeboard.com/apc/public/repository/GridWorldCode.zip) </br>
 Extract all the files from the Gridworld archive somewhere you can easily find it. </br>
 Now open up Eclipse. </br>
 ### **Eclipse** </br>